Serum likely to supply COVID-19 vaccine at over $3 a dose to Indian govt. - Business Standard

 With 9.70 million COVID-19 cases recorded so far, India is second only to the United States and is accelerating its review of vaccines developed by Pfizer Inc PFE.N and AstraZeneca to authorize for emergency use, a senior official said on Monday.

-The state-run Indian Council of Medical Research, Serum Institute and the Indian Ministry of Health did not immediately respond to Reuters request for comments.
+While the state-run Indian Council of Medical Research and Indian Ministry of Health did not respond to Reuters request for comments, Serum Institute declined to offer one.

 ($1 = 73.8060 Indian rupees)